Santa Cruz: Small Crafts with Big Impact

 SUPPORT OUR FISHING COMMUNITY - Eat locaL CATCH!

 Interested in helping?
 Ask your Santa Cruz fish market or restaurant for what's local and sustainable.
 By virtue of you asking (again and again) you are letting these businesses know that you care about their buying decisions (check out Seafood Watch for environmental recommendations - almost all species caught in Monterey Bay are ‘Best Choice’ or ‘ Good Alternative’).

 Sign up for a Community Supported Fishery (CSF) like H&H, Ocean2Table, or Real Good Fish.
 Bon Appetit recently wrote that the best way to buy sustainable seafood is through a CSF.

-Participate in our upcoming Get Hooked: Santa Cruz! event on January 14-20, 2019.
-We are partnering with fishermen and local organizations like Real Good Fish, Ocean2Table, and the Monterey Bay Aquarium to promote restaurants that will be featuring local fish species on their menus as part of California Restaurant Month.
-More info coming soon!
+Dine out during Get Hooked: Santa Cruz restaurant week .
+We are partnering with fishermen and local organizations like Real Good Fish, Ocean2Table, and the Monterey Bay Aquarium to promote the restaurants that feature local fish species on their menus and connect diners to the people behind the product.